omics-tools/mitoimp/README.md

-MitoIMP: A computational framework for imputation of missing data in low-coverage human mitochondrial genome
+MitoIMP
 ====

 ## Description
-An imputation tool for human mitochondrial genome based on shared allele pairwise distances.
+MitoIMP: A computational framework for imputation of missing data in low-coverage human mitochondrial genome

 ## Requirement
 ・python 2.7 (pypy2)